 Somewhere another Mama is going to be at home with her children, the house a mess from their play, her hair unruly from a day of mothering and her clothes dirty with spit up or peanut butter.
 She’s going to be tired because she’s spent her day cooking, caring, cleaning and playing with her children.
 She’s going to look at that photo and she is going to compare herself to the perfect Mama at the pool.
 The Adversary is going to whisper into her ear “you aren’t good enough… You don’t look like that Mama at the pool… You don’t have money to buy expensive swimming suits like that and you don’t have time to make memories like she is” and that young Mama is going to believe it.
 She’s going to feel like a failure.
 Ugh!!
 She’ll never know that how she spent her time that day was so much better in God’s eyes and in her children’s eyes than that “perfect Mama” at the pool.

 What we see on Social Media isn’t always real.
 Sometimes and often it’s a complete set-up.
+A fraud.
 It’s staged and filtered and it’s counterfeit.

 Sometimes we do see absolutely real photos of vacations and beautiful homes and freshly done hair but it’s only ONE moment.
 It’s the very best moment out of a whole day spent much like our own.
 Working, cleaning, and messes…